wuyx5/Elastic-Shape-Analysis-PTSD/README.md

 # PTSD-Visualization

-Main codes to run the pipeline of elastic shape analysis and build regression models are shared in [Codes].
+Main codes to run the pipeline of elastic shape analysis and build regression models are shared in [Paper code].

 Supplementary materials to the paper are included in [Supplementary Materials].